 It was a gorgeous day and a gorgeous set of people this morning singing along in Little Stacy Park.
-Maile made a pot of Chai Tea for everyone, there were lots of old friends and kiddos, and the weather could not have been better.
-And my printed songbooks seemed to be a vast improvement on the transparency projector… people could read the words!
+Maile made a pot of Chai Tea for everyone, Gray played along on uke, lots of old friends and kiddos showed up, and the weather could not have been nicer.

 I’ve finally started doing something I’ve wanted to do for like the last year: Sundaysong Singalong.
 The idea is simple: have a singalong instead of church.
 Put another way, it’s like an old Pete Seeger-style folksong singalong, just with a Sunday-morning sort of setlist: songs of love, beauty, gratitude, wisdom, work, wonder… songs that evoke higher powers, that are sacred without feeling sectarian.